-We could just tell you that we are experts in the business analysis arena.
+We could just tell you that we are experts and the best business analysis training provider.
 We could say that we will make a significant impact on your team’s success, and that by selecting us as your training vendor, you have made the best choice.
 However, we may be a little biased… So instead, we’ll let our clients tell you what they think about us!

 Please note, many of our clients are fortune 500 companies with strict privacy regulations.
 We aren’t trying to be vague or mis-leading by omitting their names.
 (Trust us, we’d love to share!)

 We received the email below from a student.

 I thoroughly enjoyed the information that was provided to us through our instructor and B2T Training this week!
 Thank you so much for getting us access to her and her knowledge.

 Here are some specifics about what I enjoyed: